Nearing 100,000 COVID-19 Deaths, U.S. Is Still 'Early In This Outbreak'

 There are two things that I would say.
 First of all, people can't be locked down for the rest of this pandemic.
 I understand that people need to get out, and being outside is a good thing.
 But we have to maintain a certain amount of social distancing.
 I think mask wearing is really important.

-The only other tool we have in our tool box is a really robust testing, tracing, isolation program.
+The only other tool we have in our toolbox is a really robust testing, tracing, isolation program.
 You know, if you think about how it is that South Korea and Germany have been able to do much, much better?
 They have had a really aggressive testing, tracing, isolation program.
 We know that works.
 It allows us to kind of have more of our lives back without the number of deaths that we've suffered.
 So I really think that still remains — and should remain — one of our priority areas.

 Q: The federal government's new strategic testing plan calls on states to take a lot of the responsibility for testing. ...
 Do you see that as the best approach?